alantanlc/mapstruct-csv/README.md

 1. Open generated csv using Microsoft Excel
 1. Copy rows and columns
 1. Open confluence page in edit mode and paste
-1. Unsplit cells if necessary, add heading rows and numbering columns if necessary
+1. Unsplit cells if necessary
+1. Add heading rows and numbering columns if necessary
 1. Save page and review output

 ## How to paste generated csv on a confluence page as an Advanced CSV Table